mwikstrom/scripthost/docs/scripthost.pingrequest.md

 ## PingRequest type

-The message that is sent to ping the other end of a bridge
+The message that is sent to ping the other end of a messsage pipe

 <b>Signature:</b>